-There will be four problem sets (5% each).
-The problem sets will be posted on LATTE.
+There will be four problem sets (7.5% each).
+The problem sets will be posted on Moodle.
 You will be asked to turn in four problem sets during the term.
-Problem sets should be submitted through LATTE as a single file.
+Problem sets should be submitted through Moodle as a single file.
 They may be hand-written or typed.
-You can study with other students, but you must turn your own homework.
+You can study with other students, but you must do your own homework.
 Each student will have a grace period to upload their homework.
-All exams, problem sets, and quizzes will be online. • Participation:
+All exams and problem sets will be online.

+• Participation: